Italy airport strikes: the flights affected by industrial action - latest from EasyJet, Ryanair and more

 What can you do if your flight is cancelled?

-EasyJey advises that if your flight gets cancelled, you should not go to the airport.
-Instead, it says customers should transfer their flight, request a voucher or ask for a refund by logging into its website.
+EasyJet advises that if your flight gets cancelled, you should not go to the airport.
+Instead, it says customers should change their flight or ask for a refund by logging into its website.
 The process is free of charge.

 Ryanair is expected to see some services disrupted on Friday 21 October (image: AFP/Getty Images)